About Palm Sunday

 In 2009 he proposed and established the Impact writing contest, in which students at Edinboro University of Pennsylvania. submitted paragraphs of 200 words or less on a topic of their choice.
 The authors of the paragraphs with the greatest impact won.
 Over 40 students participated.

-He has written several books, numerous articles at Hubpages.com (see under Hubs on this page) and founded the Build-A-Book project.
+He has written several books, numerous articles at Hubpages.com (see Articles on the main page) and founded the Build-A-Book project.

 Robert Slocum casually tossed down a shot of whiskey, pursed his lips at the bite, and followed it with a swallow of cold beer.
 He didn't drink much, and he hadn't today.
 The single shot with its beer chaser was simply part of a routine he always followed before meeting a client.
 Throwing a few bills on the counter, he nodded at the bartender and walked towards the exit.